shazeel-ahmed31/Location-Map/README.md

 # Location-Map
 This project is a responsive location/map guide section built using HTML, CSS, and primarily TypeScript and JavaScript.
+It features an interactive map interface with clickable markers, dynamic location details, and responsive styling for different screen sizes.
+The code is modular and structured for easy integration into existing web applications.
+TypeScript is used to ensure maintainable and type-safe logic, while optional API support (e.g., Google Maps or Leaflet) can enhance functionality.
+Ideal for websites needing location-based sections like contact pages, event guides, or store locators.